djhmateer/AltNetDI/README.md

 "1.
 Dependency injection - Just a Reader and Writer"

-7. Manager comes along wants you to write business logic that looks for [OldDbName] and replace it with [NewDbName] in Sql script input file - Addition of a Transformer class
+"7.
+Manager comes along wants you to write business logic that looks for [OldDbName] and replace it with [NewDbName] in Sql script input file - Addition of a Transformer class"

 2. Manager comes and says wants to log all the writes to a file - decorator pattern